 This free SNES emulator is open source, and compatible with the vast majority of games.
 You’re going to want an Android device with at least a 1GHz processor, which isn’t going to be a problem nowadays.
 It comes with Bio Worm, and you can add ROMs to your internal storage or SD card.
 As long as games are in .smc or .sfc formats, then they should work just fine.
 There are also no ads, which is a rarity for a free app.

 If you want to run your Sony PSP games on your Android, then PPSSPP is the emulator for you.
 You can use it to play free homebrew games, or dump your own PSP games in .iso or .cso format.
 You can even transfer saved games from your PSP.
-Since the PSP is fairly recent and fairly powerful, you will need a decent set of specs to run games.
+You will need a decent set of specs to run games.
 Not everything runs perfectly, and slow down is pretty common, depending on the Android device you use.